Gaslighting in a Relationship?

 Gaslighting in a relationship is a destructive behaviour that can erode your self-esteem and mental health.
 Recognising it is the first step toward protecting yourself and fostering healthier relationships.

-If you or someone you know is experiencing gaslighting, don't hesitate to seek help from a qualified therapist or counsellor.
+If you or someone you know is experiencing gaslighting, don’t hesitate to seek help from a qualified therapist.
 Remember, your reality is valid, and you deserve healthy, respectful relationships.

 If you would like some help for gaslighting in your relationship – Click Here